1. Why command line?

 if you simply enjoy working with the command line!

-When administering Checkmk, with a few exceptions you need never work
+When administering Checkmk, with a few exceptions you need never work as the root

--user.
-In this article we will generally assume that
+In this article we will generally assume that you are logged in as a site user.

-you are logged in as an instance user.
 That is done with, e.g.:

 root@linux# su - mysite

-you must simply assign a password for this (which
+Since the site user is a ‘completely normal’ Linux user, you must simply assign a password for this (which requires root

--permissions, once only, for the configuration):
+permissions, once only, for the configuration):

 root@linux# passwd mysite

-Enter new UNIX password: *
+Enter new Unix password: **********

-Retype new UNIX password: *
+Retype new Unix password: **********

 passwd: password updated successfully

-Afterwards an SSH-login directly from another computer should be possible
+Afterwards an SSH-login directly from another computer should be possible (Windows-users preferably use PuTTY for this).

-(Windows-users preferably use PuTTY for this).
-From Linux this login is simply
+From Linux this login is simply performed with the ssh

 command: